jurajsic/DQBDD/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 ```
-to build DQBDD which will be located at `Release/src/`.
+to build DQBDD which will be located in `Release/src/`.
+Rather than `master`, which is generally a work in progress, use a tagged release version.

 ## Usage